Race regulations 2023

 -Identity card / Citizen Card or Passport.

--Declaration from the person in charge of education duly signed in case the athlete is a minor.
+-Declaration from the person responsible duly signed when the athlete is a minor.

 3.6 Services available: